Frobenius nonclassical hypersurfaces: Lower bounds on degree and Hermitian surfaces

 \subsection{Evidence for the Hermiticity in higher dimensions}

-To the best of our knowledge, for all known interesting examples of Frobenius nonclassical hypersurfaces, their defining polynomials $F$ satisfy the property that $F_{1,0}$ is proportional to a power of $F$.
+For most examples of Frobenius nonclassical hypersurfaces that we know, their defining polynomials $F$ satisfy the property that $F_{1,0}$ is proportional to a power of $F$.
+These include all examples in this paper except for the ones classified by Theorem~\ref{mainthm:upper-bound}~\ref{main:d=q+1_n-even}, and also the curve examples in \cite{HV90}*{Theorem~2}.
 Therefore, it is reasonable to assume this condition while investigating the properties of Frobenius nonclassical hypersurfaces.
 In the following, we provide evidence for Conjecture~\ref{conj:hermitian} by showing that it holds in odd characteristics under this assumption.
 The proof relies on the main results from \cite{KKPSSVW22} about $F$-pure thresholds.

 \begin{prop} Let $F\in\bF_q[x_0,\dots,x_n]$ be a homogeneous polynomial of degree $\sqrt{q}+1$ which defines a reduced Frobenius nonclassical hypersurface that satisfies

 Then $F$ is a Frobenius form, namely, it is defined by the expression